SoheilMehrizi/Event_Announcer_CBV/README.md

 # Event_Announcer_CBV
-an application for defining Events , Participant registration, send notification to  participants on a customized threshold.
+an Class Based View application for defining Events , Participant registration, send notification to  participants on a customized threshold.